ismanf/golang-design-patterns/README.md

 instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ### Abstract Factory
-Provide an interface for creating famili es of related or dependent objects without specifying their concrete classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Prototype
-Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this protoype.
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

 ## Structural patterns
 Structural patterns are concerned with how classes and objects are composed to form